EMPLOYMENT OPPORTUNITIES

 |||

-to take occasional trips to other sites and outside the County to attend
+to other sites and outside the County to attend training, department

-training, department meetings, and attend agency events. |
+meetings, and attend agency events. |

 |||